|Approved by||Council, 10 August 2010|

 |Responsible Officer||Dean, Graduate Research School|

-|Review Date||1 August 2015|
+|Review Date||25 August 2026|

 Please note that compliance with University Guidelines is expected in normal circumstances, and any deviation from Guidelines – which should only be in exceptional circumstances – needs to be justifiable.

-These guidelines apply across the University.
+These guidelines apply to all research students, supervisors and academic staff across the University.

 Related Policies, Procedures and Forms